DIY Goldfish in a Bag Soap for Kids: Melt and Pour Soap Tutorial

 Make sure you have clean hands before you handle the cello bags.
 The tiniest bit of soap residue on your fingers means residue on the cello bag.

 While you may be tempted, don’t spray the top of this soap once it’s in the bag to knock off any air bubbles on the top.
-The alcohol will leave an unsightly residue on the bag.
+Rubbing alcohol will leave an unsightly residue on the bag.
 Besides, fish like to make bubbles!

 DIY Goldfish in a Bag Soap